ALFA AWARDS AUTOMOBILE TO ALABAMA’S TEACHER OF THE YEAR

-Alabama’s 2012-2013 Teacher of the Year, Suzanne B. Culbreth, a math teacher at Spain Park High School in Hoover, received a year’s use of a new automobile, courtesy of Alfa Insurance Co. and the Alabama Farmers Federation, during a ceremony at the Alfa home office in Montgomery May 10.
+MONTGOMERY, Ala., — Alabama's Teacher of the Year, Ann Marie Corgill, received a year's use of a new automobile from Alfa Insurance and the Alabama Farmers Federation.
+The fourth-grade teacher from Cherokee Bend Elementary School in Mountain Brook received keys to a 2014 Chevrolet Traverse during a ceremony at the Alfa home office in Montgomery today.

-State Superintendent of Education Dr. Thomas R. Bice made the announcement of Alabama’s Teacher of the Year during an awards ceremony Wednesday evening that honored the final four candidates.
+State Superintendent of Education Dr. Thomas R. Bice made the announcement of Alabama’s Teacher of the Year during a ceremony Wednesday evening honoring the final four candidates for the award.

 Bice praised Alfa's support of the Teacher of the Year Program, noting the company supports education in many ways, including the Teacher of the Year award, the Career Tech Initiative and scholarship programs.